 The contribution policy for PFRS is set by N.J.S.A.
 43:16A and requires contributions by active members and contributing members.
 The Local employers' contribution amounts are based on an actuarially determined rate which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PFRS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
-The actuaries will determine the unfunded liability of the retirement system, by employer, for the reduced normal and accrued liability contributions provided under this law.
-This unfunded liability is being paid by the employer in level annual amounts over a period of 15 years, which began with the payments due in the fiscal year ended June 30, 2012 and are adjusted by the rate of return on the actuarial value of the assets.
+The actuaries will determine the unfunded liability by employer, for the reduced normal and accrued liability contributions provided under this law.
+This unfunded liability will be paid by the employer in level annual amounts over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of the assets.